Design and Construction Strategies

 - Highway Construction Coordination to Minimize Traffic Impacts (PDF 1MB) - NCHRP report with examples of coordinated highway construction projects and recommendations for agencies interested in implementing enhanced construction coordination while maintaining reasonable levels of traffic flow.

-- Assessment and Allocation for Highway Construction Management - Guide to the risk assessment and allocation process in highway construction.
+- Assessment and Allocation for Highway Construction Management (PDF 9.5MB) - Guide to the risk assessment and allocation process in highway construction.

-To view XLS files, you can use the Microsoft Excel Viewer.
+XLS files can be viewed with the Microsoft Excel Viewer.